Fixing My MacBook Pro Random Shutdown Issue

 If you have a 2013, 2014, or 2015 MacBook Pro (either the 13 inch or 15 inch version), and are experiencing an issue with random shutdowns, the culprit may be a faulty “ethernet via thunderbolt” driver.

 - Open Terminal and run

-sudo csrutil disable(you may or may not need to include “sudo”)
+csrutil disable(you may need to add

 - Reboot in normal mode